Private Law

 - Explain the different intentional torts including assault, battery, false imprisonment, defamation, and trespass.

-- Identify and describe the unintentional torts of nuisance and negligence, and explain the basis for liability in negligence.
+- Identify and describe the unintentional torts of nuisance, negligence, and strict liability (Rylands v.
+Fletcher).

 - Describe the legal classification of property in the Canadian legal system.